 – Property insurance covers buildings, equipment, inventory, and other physical assets from damages or loss due to causes like fire, lightning, windstorms, vandalism, etc. This protects the significant capital most companies invest in physical space and contents.

 – Liability insurance covers payouts if third parties are injured or harmed due to a business’s premises, operations, products or completed work.
-Lawsuits and legal judgements can cripple companies without adequate liability coverage.
+Lawsuits and legal judgments can cripple companies without adequate liability coverage.

 – Other common policies like business interruption insurance, commercial auto, workers’ compensation, etc. help transfer other business risks to insurance companies in case of large, unexpected losses.